IRS Forms

 Form 4952, Investment Interest Expense Deduction, tells you two things, the investment interest you can deduct this year and any amount you must carry forward.
 You attach it to your return when you claim investment interest as an itemized deduction.

-Who typically files, anyone who paid margin interest or similar borrowing costs tied to taxable investments and wants the itemized deduction on Schedule A. You enter the allowed amount on Schedule A, Investment interest.
+Who typically files, individuals, estates, and trusts that paid margin interest or similar borrowing costs tied to taxable investments and want the itemized deduction on Schedule A. C corporations do not use Form 4952.
+You enter the allowed amount on Schedule A, Investment interest.

 When you do not need to file, if all three of these are true, your investment interest expense is less than your investment income from interest and ordinary dividends after removing qualified dividends, you have no other deductible investment expenses, and you have no disallowed interest carried over from last year.